lumie31/lumie31/README.md

-# Hi there, I'm Olumide! 👋
+# Hey there, I'm Olumide! 👋

 ## About Me 🚀